geoffreybennett/alsa-scarlett-gui/README.md

 purchase one of each Gen 4 interface: https://gofund.me/ae997781, support for these is coming soon.

+The overwhelming response to the GoFundMe also got the attention of Focusrite.
+They offered to send me any devices that I didn't already have, and also said that for any future product releases, they will do their utmost to send me devices in advance.

 ## Vocaster Support

-I will be getting a Vocaster One and a Vocaster Two soon.
-Once the Scarlett Gen 4 support is complete, I'll start working on support for those.
+Vocaster One and Two support will be coming once I've completed the Scarlett 4th Gen support.

 ## License